nahimzahur/nahimzahur.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
-I am a PhD Candidate in Economics at Cornell University.
+I am an Assistant Professor of Economics at Queen's University.
+I joined the department in 2020 after receiving my PhD from Cornell University.
 My research interests are in Empirical Industrial Organization and Environmental and Energy Economics.
-I am currently on the job market and expect to graduate in Spring 2020.

-I will be available for interviews at the 2020 ASSA Annual Meeting in San Diego.